ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 6. (Pending / Work in Progress)
 7. (Pending / Work in Progress)
 8. (Pending / Work in Progress)
-9. (Pending / Work in Progress)
+9. Isolation Forests
-10. Isolation Forest (Pending / Work in Progress)
+10. Auto Encoders (Pending / Work in Progress)